-10.11 The exercise referred to above in terms of public open space was applied to the establishment of playing fields (the cost of which, being a combination of grass cutting and maintenance of hard and soft landscape, may be seen as comparable with the cost of maintaining amenity open space) based on the 6 sites referred to above in the open space calculations.
+11.12 The exercise referred to above in terms of public open space was applied to the establishment of playing fields (the cost of which, being a combination of grass cutting and maintenance of hard and soft landscape, may be seen as comparable with the cost of maintaining amenity open space) based on the 6 sites referred to above in the open space calculations.
 This produced a figure of £ 0.75 per square metre.
 This figure is multiplied by 16 (which is the average area of playing fields per person in square meters) to create a figure of £12 per person; this figure is then multiplied by 2.43 which is the average persons per dwelling figure.
 This produced an annual maintenance cost of £29.16 per dwelling per year.
-This figure is then multiplied by 10 to provide a 10 year maintenance cost.
+This figure is then multiplied by 15 to provide a 15 year maintenance cost.
+These costs have subsequently been updated on an annual basis using a cost of living index to provide the figures referred to in paragraph 11.3.